 VOL-SR-REQ-014856/D-Volume Signals usage (TcSE ROIN-39849-10)

 The Volume Settings Client & Server shall utilize the ResourceUpdate.St : ResourceRequestStatus = Granted (as defined in the Audio Management section) to identify the Active Volume Settings Source (Media, Phone, Prompt, VR, TA).
+The Volume Settings Server shall adjust its volume to the volume level of the source Granted in the ResourceUpdate.St message within 60 msec of the Volume Settings Server receiving the ResourceUpdate.St changing a source to "Granted".

 The Active Volume Setting Source can play its audio through the loud speakers and monitors volume user adjustments for changing the volume level.
 When both Prompts and the active audio source are Granted in the ResourceUpdate message then while Prompts is Granted it is the Active Volume Settings Source.

 Reference Audio Management SPSS requirement “AUMGNT-GREQ-014570-Audio Request - Allowable Combinations” for a list of the volume settings sources to be used for a particular setting of the ResourceUpdate.St message.